MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sidebar.md

 You can use the [ExtensionInstallBlockList](/deployedge/microsoft-edge-policies#extensioninstallblocklist) policy to control which sidebar apps are blocked.

 > [!NOTE]
-> During the rollout of Microsoft Edge 107, the following sidebar app experiences are turned on by default for Enterprise customers: Search, Discover, Office.com, and Outlook. <br>
-> Admins can use the following guidance to reconfigure the sidebar as desired for their organization.
+> Starting with the Microsoft Edge 111 stable release, the methods described below can’t  be used to block the Discover app, which has been updated to include the new Edge Copilot.
+To block Discover, you must disable the Show Hubs Sidebar policy as outlined in the previous section.
+Note that this will also block access to the sidebar and all apps therein.

 Use the following steps as a guide to block a sidebar app.